Shelter and Food Emergency Response

 Engaging Communities and Building Cohesion

 Our teams help residents build connections amidst displacement.
-We engage communities in decision-making and participation to promote accountability and representation.
+We engage camp communities in decision-making and participation to promote accountability and representation.
 Committees and inclusive activities provide opportunities for residents to learn, develop leadership skills, and have a voice in their community.
 Efforts focus on improving representation of the most vulnerable, including youth, women, people with disabilities, minority groups, and the elderly.

 General Banner